-- State whether any complaints have been filed against the program during the past seven years that have gone above the level of the program director for resolution.
+- Describe how and when written policies and procedures are provided to students/interns enrolled in the program. - State whether any complaints have been filed against the program during the past seven years that have gone above the level of the program director for resolution.
 [Not applicable to programs applying for candidacy]. - Explain any additional details about implementation of policies that are not described in the policies. - If the program offers an international rotation, information should describe policies and procedures specific to this experience.